Clinical Research Glossary

 adverse reaction

-A health problem that happens during the study and is possibly caused by the study treatment.
+A health problem that happens during the study and is reported as possibly caused by the study treatment.

 anonymize